 - Add pin locks to windows and doors that you don’t or can’t use bars for.
 For me, I prioritized the windows that were out of plain view from the street. ($10)

 - Implement a timer for lights to make it look like you’re home, even when you aren’t.
 We set ours to turn a lamp on and off when we’re out of town. ($12)

 - Fortify your swinging doors against forceful entry.
 To do this, I removed the existing screws holding the strike plates for my door locks and hinges and added 3.5” screws. ($4.50)

 - Secure your garage door emergency release.
 This included shortening the emergency release cord so that it couldn’t be easily hooked and pulled through the top of the garage door and adding guards to the lever itself. ($3)

 - Lock your garage door when you go out of town to make it impossible to spoof the code and physically open the door. ($5 for a C clamp)

 Where is all the loot?And, if a thief does choose your home, you want to have the best chance possible to respond and defend your home as well as protect your valuables.

 - Purchase and use door stop alarms for any swinging door.
 These will alert you even if someone drills or picks your lock.
 Another option is a standalone entry sensor, but I prefer the door stop since you can set them aside when you don’t need them or take them with you when you travel. ($10)

-- Develop and use a good hiding place for your valuables. ($0)
+- Develop and use a good hiding place for your valuables, such as these DIY home security tips. ($0)